Distris/ExtendedCS/docs/capabilities/exhaustive-matching.md

 ## Exhaustive Matching

-Exhaustive matching is an idea that all variants of your ADT are declared in your source code and therefore, when you receive a `MyADT` as a function parameter, it can only be in one of N forms (in our case `N` is `3`: `Case1, Case2, Case3`).
+Exhaustive matching is an idea that all variants of your ADT are declared in your source code and therefore, when you receive a `MyADT` as a function parameter, it can only be in one of N forms (in our case `N` is `3`: `Case1`,  `Case2` or `Case3`).

 Lets take a look how it looks in practice: